kathleenyoung1/capstone/kathleen/README.md

 3. Follow steps 1-3 from Jeff's SCOTUS folder to get all of the wav files and metadata in your scratch: https://github.com/JeffT13/rd-diarization/tree/main/SCOTUS

 4. For get_pitch.py:
--python get_pitch.py
+- python get_pitch.py
--This will create a CSV with all of the pitch DataFrame
+- This will create a CSV with all of the pitch DataFrame

 For create_segments.py:
--Create a directory called "segments" in the directory that contains create_segments.py -python create_segments.py
+- Create a directory called "segments" in the directory that contains create_segments.py
+- python create_segments.py

 NOTE: I made a lot of mistakes setting this up so it's possible I missed a necessary step in these instructions!
 Please let me know if anything goes wrong and I can add it in.